ember-best-practices/eslint-plugin-ember-best-practices/README.md

 - Computed properties without dependent keys

 # Why
-As we've scaled out to over hundreds developers and hundrends of lines of code it has become clear that more "development time" guidance is required.
+As we've scaled out to over hundreds developers and thousands of lines of code it has become clear that more "development time" guidance is required.
 While the guides do a good job about getting started, it's good to have some friction to make sure the app code is aligned with how Ember works.

 ## Using the plugin with Ember CLI